 5. Chewable Flea and Tick Prevention Soft Chews

-These soft chews have a pleasant texture and are easy for most dogs to eat, making daily flea and tick prevention feel like a treat.
-They're convenient for owners who dislike messy applications or collars.
-The formula is designed for everyday use and fits into most feeding routines.
+These soft chews have a pleasant texture and are easy for most dogs to eat, making daily flea prevention feel like a treat.
+They are convenient for owners who prefer to avoid topical products or collars.
+The formula is designed for everyday use and can be incorporated into feeding routines for dogs of all sizes.

 What We Like:

-- Simple oral administration
+- Simple oral dosing

-- No mess or residue
+- No mess or greasy residue

 - Suitable for all dog sizes